CommunityVB/VazorTopShelf/README.md

 `VazorTopShelf.exe install`

 This will install the service.
 You can then start it using `net start VazorTopShelf` or *services.msc*.
 With the service running, navigate to [http://localhost:5000/](http://localhost:5000/) to view the application and access its pages.
-At service start, a simple SQLite database will automatically be created in the project's `Db\Data` folder (if it doesn't exist already).
+At service start, a simple SQLite database will automatically be created in a new `Db\Data` folder alongside `wwwroot` (if they don't exist already).

 The installation is configured in the `Host.Run()` method to set the service's startup type to *Automatic (Delayed Start)*.
 You can change this setting to your liking by calling `HostConfig.Disabled()`, `HostConfig.StartManually()`, `HostConfig.StartAutomatically()` or `HostConfig.StartAutomaticallyDelayed()`.